calebwin/go-fern/README.md

 # Usage
 ```
-var myL = generate("ABC") // create new L-System with an axiom of "ABC"
+var myL = l.generate("ABC") // create new L-System with an axiom of "ABC"

 myRules := map[string][]Successor {
   "A" : []Successor{